tl-its-umich-edu/my-learning-analytics/docs/configuration.md

 ### Course view options

 Users can control which application views are enabled at the global and course levels.
-If a view is disabled globally, it will be disabled for every course, even if previously enabled at the course level.
-If a view is not globally disabled, it can still be disabled at the course level.
+If a view is deactivated globally, it will be deactivated for every course, even if previously enabled at the course level.
+If a view is not globally deactivated, it can still be deactivated at the course level.
 Note that by default all views are enabled when a course is added.

 The `VIEWS_DISABLED` variable in `env.hjson` controls global settings.
-The value should be a comma-delimited list of views to disable (by default it is empty).
+The value should be a comma-delimited list of views to deactivate (by default it is empty).
 The expected name of the view is the same as the view's column name in the `course_view_option` table.
-For example `VIEWS_DISABLED=show_resources_accessed,show_grade_distribution` will disable both the Resources Accessed and Grade Distribution views.
+For example `VIEWS_DISABLED=show_resources_accessed,show_grade_distribution` will deactivate both the Resources Accessed and Grade Distribution views.

 ### Primary user interface color